Open Access Policy

 Preprint and postprint Policy

 As part of submission process, authors are required to confirm that the submission has not been previously published, nor has been submitted.
-After a manuscript has been published in "Bulletin of Restorative Medicine" we suggest that the link to the article on journal's website is used when the article is shared on personal or public websites.
+After a manuscript has been published in "Bulletin of Rehabilitation Medicine" we suggest that the link to the article on journal's website is used when the article is shared on personal or public websites.

 Preprint is a draft of an academic article or other publication before it has been submitted for peer-review or other quality assurance procedure as part of the publication process.
 Preprints cover initial and successive drafts of articles, working papers or draft conference papers.